Kevin-Tyy/redis-cache/README.md

-## basic example of redis cache implementation on node server
+## Basic example of redis cache implementation on node server with the github API